anoniemekind/Automatic_windows_python_installer/README.md

-numworks_emulator.py is a template script that you can delete if you want to.
+You can delete the python files if you want to.